HeavyIonAnalysis/PFSimple/README.md

 3)  Options for the saving of the reconstructed mother

-    A nonlinear mass constraint can be applied on the mother particle which modifies the mother's state vector and covariance matrix to assure the 4-momentum is consitent with the pdg mass.
+    - A nonlinear mass constraint can be applied on the mother particle which modifies the mother's state vector and covariance matrix to assure the 4-momentum is consitent with the pdg mass.

-    The mother can be transported to the PV.
+    - The mother can be transported to the PV.

+    - The writing out of the mother into the output-file (e.g. the lower-level mother in cascade decays) can get surpressed.
+But if this option is selected, it is not possible to peform the MC-matching for the upper-level mother.

 4) Pid-method:

    - 0: no pid (only charge information is used ! optional daughers must